sg-dev/sg-website/content/publications/2019/schweitzer2019the-bigger-picture/index.md

 publishDate: '2021-02-08T11:56:32.566895Z'
 authors:
 - Frank Schweitzer
-abstract: "System design – the term immediately evokes associations with the freedoms\
+abstract: "Systems design – the term immediately evokes associations with the freedoms\
   \ of a divine creator.
 However, it is precisely this idea that already describes\
-  \ the problem: like any other design, system design must respect certain boundaries,\
+  \ the problem: like any other design, systems design must respect certain boundaries,\
   \ but the complexity of the design is far greater.
 Before we can even formulate\
   \ systems design questions, we must first clarify what we want to mean by a system,\
   \ which approach we choose to system modelling, and how we validate these models.\